robertsdotpm/p2pd/docs/source/python/index.rst

 | **Let's start with how to connect to another peer.**

 The code has two functions that simulate what two different computers might run (**computer_a** and **computer_b**.)
-They both need to know each others 'names' and addressing information is shared over PDNS (a simple API provided by a PHP script that implements a key-value store.)
+Since it is usually impractical for people to directly remember IP address information names are used instead.
+Here the naming solution is provided by 'IRCDNS' - a permissioned, key-value store that P2PD provides running on IRC infrastructure.

 .. literalinclude:: examples/example_1.py
     :language: python3

+If you use 'IRCDNS' to name your node the first thing to understand is the seed.
+Seeds are 24 or more cryptographically random bytes (such as from secrets.token_bytes() or from hashlib.sha3_256) that is used to generate your account details on IRC networks.
+Your account details let you register and update names so you should save your seed!

+Names consist of three parts.
+The main name, the TLD, and an optional password.
+For example: ['my awesome name', 'cats', ''] represents 'my awesome name' on the 'cats' TLD with no password.
+You can point a name to your P2P address by passing that list to the register call for the node object.
+Otherwise, you can set a name to any value node.irc_dns.name_register(value, name, tld, pw) to use a name for a different purpose.
-You can use this library as a black box if you want.
-The code handles loading network interfaces, enumerating routers, bypassing NATs, and establishing connections.
-But even more is possible.

-It can be used as a way to do network programming in general.
-Whether you want to write multi-protocol, multi-address clients or servers.
+P2PD handles loading interfaces, enumerating routers, bypassing NATs, and establishing direct connections to other peers.
+It is useful for peer-to-peer networking and as a general way to do network programming; Whether you want to write multi-protocol, multi-address clients or servers.
+You can use async or sync callbacks; pull / push style APIs...
+The software even has an optional REST API so it can be used outside of Python.
-Using P2PD makes this simple.
-And it supports either using async or sync callbacks  or a pull / push style API.
-Something like the Python equivalent of 'protocol classes' versus 'stream reader / writers' but with more control.

 | **If you were to use Python by itself for network programming you would likely**
 | **have to implement some of these features:**